Skip to main content

 created_lt:uint64 created_at:uint32 = CommonMsgInfoRelaxed;

-If a message is sent from the smart contract, some of those fields will be rewritten to the correct values.
-In particular, validator will rewrite bounced, src, ihr_fee, fwd_fee, created_lt and created_at.
-That means two things: first, another smart-contract during handling message may trust those fields (sender may not forge source address, bounced flag, etc); and second, that during serialization we may put to those fields any valid values (anyway those values will be overwritten).
+If a message is sent from the smart contract, some fields will be rewritten to the correct values.
+In particular, the validator will rewrite bounced, src, ihr_fee, fwd_fee, created_lt, and created_at.
+That means two things: first, another smart contract while handling the message may trust those fields (sender may not forge source address, bounced flag, etc.), and second, during serialization, we may put to those fields any valid values because those values will be overwritten anyway.

 Straight-forward serialization of the message would be as follows: